Running: Mental

 Running can also have psychological benefits, as many participants in the sport report feeling an elated, euphoric state, often referred to as a "runner's high".
 Running is frequently recommended as therapy for people with clinical depression and people coping with addiction.
 A possible benefit may be the enjoyment of nature and scenery, which also improves psychological well-being (see Ecopsychology § Practical benefits).

 In animal models, running has been shown to increase the number of newly created neurons within the brain.
 This finding could have significant implications in aging as well as learning and memory.
 A recent study published in Cell Metabolism has also linked running with improved memory and learning skills.

-Running is an effective way to reduce stress, anxiety, depression, and inflammation.
-It helps people who struggle with seasonal affective disorder by running outside when it is sunny and warm.
+Running is a great technique to lower inflammation, stress, anxiety, and depression.
+People with seasonal affective disorder benefit from running outside in warm, sunny weather.
 Running can improve mental alertness and sleep.
-Both research and clinical experience have shown that exercise can be a treatment for serious depression and anxiety even some physicians prescribe exercise to most of their patients.Running can have a longer-lasting effect than anti-depressants.
+Both research and clinical experience have shown that exercise can be a treatment for serious depression and anxiety even some physicians prescribe exercise to most of their patients.
+Running can have a longer-lasting effect than anti-depressants.
+The non-threatening environment offered by running generates a sense of achievement and belonging which helps with mental illness.

 Injuries

 High impact

 Many injuries are associated with running because of its high-impact nature.
 Change in running volume may lead to development of patellofemoral pain syndrome, iliotibial band syndrome, patellar tendinopathy, plica syndrome, and medial tibial stress syndrome.
-Change in running pace may cause Achilles Tendinitis, gastrocnemius injuries, and plantar fasciitis.
+Change in running pace may cause Achilles tendinitis, gastrocnemius injuries, and plantar fasciitis.
 Repetitive stress on the same tissues without enough time for recovery or running with improper form can lead to many of the above.
 Runners generally attempt to minimize these injuries by warming up before exercise, focusing on proper running form, performing strength training exercises, eating a well balanced diet, allowing time for recovery, and "icing" (applying ice to sore muscles or taking an ice bath).

 Some runners may experience injuries when running on concrete surfaces.
 The problem with running on concrete is that the body adjusts to this flat surface running, and some of the muscles will become weaker, along with the added impact of running on a harder surface.
 Therefore, it can be beneficial to change terrain occasionally – such as trail, beach, or grass running.
 This is more unstable ground and allows the legs to strengthen different muscles.
 Runners should be wary of twisting their ankles on such terrain.
 Running downhill also increases knee stress and should, therefore, be avoided.
 Reducing the frequency and duration can also prevent injury.

 Barefoot running has been promoted as a means of reducing running related injuries, but this remains controversial and a majority of professionals advocate the wearing of appropriate shoes as the best method for avoiding injury.
 However, a study in 2013 concluded that wearing neutral shoes is not associated with increased injuries.